IntersectMBO/plutus/doc/tutorials/plutus-playground.rst

 Each simulation is run on a fresh blockchain.
 The "Hello, World" simulation only results in a single transaction.
 This is the initial transaction that distributes some funds to the simulated agents.
-We can click the box that says "Slot 0, Tx 0" to examine the transaction.
+You can click the box that says "Slot 0, Tx 0" to examine the transaction.
 Now there are two new sections visible.
 The first of the new sections shows the inputs and outputs of the selected transaction, and some other details.
 The second of the new sections has a table with the balances of each address *after* the selected transaction.
-We can see that wallet 1 and wallet 2 each have ten lovelace.
+You can see that wallet 1 and wallet 2 each have ten lovelace.

 Below this there is a chart showing the final balances at the end of the simulation, after all transactions.
 Since you only have a single transaction, the final balances are exactly the same as the "Balances Carried Forward" from the initial transaction.